Stuck Renting For Life

 - 3 in 10 renters (31%) are severely rent-burdened paying over half of their household income for rent.

-In the City of Los Angeles, where about 2/3rds of the population rents, 1 in 4 renters (25%) are moderately rent-burdened and nearly half of all renters (48%) were severely rent-burdened.
 Our neighbors have had to cut back on food, transportation, and other expenses for housing; those who couldn’t keep up with rent were forced out of their communities; fewer and fewer Angelenos are able to become homeowners— the most reliable way of building generational wealth — and fall back into the cycle of poverty.

 What is TOPA